go-related/assignement/README.md

 # Gin proxy

 here i have created enough code to make it run and to show the road that i would follow if i had to solve this challenge.
-Normally i would have liked to have much more test coverage :)
+Normally i would have liked to have much more test coverage(mock the service, the http call etc)  :)

 the code can be found [here](https://github.com/go-related/assignement)